yaokai-liu/xParse/README.md

 Literals, functions, parentheses, single operator expressions are all called single expressions.

 **Note:**
-arithmetic expressions of xParseer program all are lazy evaluated, because xParseer program is what user tells to xParseer executor only how the result `$` is computed.
+arithmetic expressions of xParser program all are lazy evaluated, because xParser program is what user tells to xParser executor only how the result `$` is computed.

 ## Grammar Keywords